When does Diversity Help Generalization in Classification Ensembles?: Methodology

 \subsection{Measuring Diversity in Classification Ensembles using Error Decomposition}

 The analysis is built in the PAC (probably approximately correct) framework~\cite{valiant1984theory} that one learning task $\mathcal{D}$ corresponds to a probability distribution over the input-output space $\mathcal{X}\times\mathcal{Y}$.
 An instance from $\mathcal{D}$ is represented as $(\mathbf{x},y)\,,$ where $\mathbf{x} \in \mathbb{R}^k$ is a vector representing features and $y$ is a scalar as a label.
 Suppose this classification task is to use an ensemble that comprises several individual classifiers to approximate a function $f_{true}: \mathcal{X} \mapsto \mathcal{Y} \,,$ and $F=\{f_1,...,f_{|F|}\}$ denotes the set of these individual classifiers.
-The predictions of the individual classifiers are combined in the spirit of weighted averaging and plurality voting \footnote{In plurality voting, each individual classifier votes for a class and the class label receiving the most number of votes is regarded as the output of the ensemble.
-If there is a tie, the $\Err$ function, Eq.~(\ref{error_function}) gives zero for binary classification. }, that is, the output of an ensemble is defined as:
+The predictions of the individual classifiers are combined by weighted voting \footnote{ In the spirit of weighted averaging and plurality voting, each individual classifier votes for a class with the weight, and the class label receiving the most number of votes is regarded as the output of the ensemble.
+If there is a tie, the $\Err$ function, Eq.~\eqref{eq:3} is given zero for binary classification problems.} , that is, the output of an ensemble is defined as: